FEST3D/FEST-3D/docs/user_guide/00_download.md

 title: Download

 # How to download FEST-3D
-The FEST-3D solver is available at on [GitHub](https://github.com/FEST3D/FEST-3D) to download.
-The tutorials are provided in a separate [GitHub](https://github.com/FEST3D/run) repository and the same is used as a submodule in main source code with folder name ``[RootFolder]/run``.
+The FEST-3D solver is available at [GitHub](https://github.com/FEST3D/FEST-3D) to download.
+The tutorials are provided in a separate [GitHub](https://github.com/FEST3D/run) repository and the same is used as a submodule in the main source code with folder name ``[RootFolder]/run``.
 The grid files for the tutorials are provided in the respective test case folders.

 @note
 In case you do not have Git installed on you local machine, you can do so by using following command on ubuntu: <br>